outofcoffee/mempeak/README.md

 ## Overview

-`mempeak` is a Go port of the original `memusg` tool that monitors the peak memory usage of a command during its execution.
-It provides a simple, `time`-like interface for tracking memory consumption.
+`mempeak` is a Go port of the original `memusg` tool that monitors the peak memory usage of a command and all its subprocesses during execution.
+It provides a simple, `time`-like interface for tracking memory consumption across entire process trees.

 ## Features

 - **Cross-platform**: Works on Linux, macOS, and other Unix-like systems
 - **Simple interface**: Just prefix your command with `mempeak`
+- **Process tree tracking**: Monitors the entire process tree, including all subprocesses
+- **Per-process breakdown**: Shows memory usage for each process with PID and name
 - **Peak memory tracking**: Monitors memory usage throughout execution
 - **Human-readable output**: Displays memory in appropriate units (B, KB, MB, GB, etc.)
 - **Exit code preservation**: Maintains the exit code of the monitored command